MolerHealth/MolerHealth-Documentation/Roadmap.md

-# Discovery Phase: Phase 1: Project Inception and Planning
+# Phase 1: Project Inception and Planning

 ## Project Definition and Goal Setting
 - [ ] Define the project's mission